Hacksaw Ridge: Box office

 Hacksaw Ridge grossed $67.2 million in the United States and Canada and $113.4 million in other countries for a worldwide total of $180.6 million, against a production budget of $40 million.

 The film opened alongside Doctor Strange and Trolls, and was projected to gross around $12 million from 2,886 theaters.
 It made $5.2 million on its first day and $15.2 million in its opening weekend, finishing third at the box office behind Doctor Strange and Trolls.
-The debut was on par with the $15 million opening of Gibson's last directorial effort, Apocalypto, in 2006.
+The debut was on par with the $15 million opening of Gibson's previous directorial effort, Apocalypto, in 2006.
 In its second weekend, the film grossed $10.6 million (a drop of just 30%), finishing 5th at the box office.

 The film also opened successfully in China, grossing over $16 million in its first four days at the box office and over $60 million in total.